Abusing a GitHub Codespaces Feature For Malware Delivery

 - Only use code that you can trust such as VSCode extensions and GitHub repositories, if possible.
 If not, developers should be aware of the repositories they are working on and should be careful while working with untrusted code.
 Malicious devcontainer configurations can put developments and environments at risk.

-- Ensure that container images used in the devcontainer configuration are recognized and well-maintained.
+- Ensure that container images used in the devcontainer configuration are recognised and well-maintained.
 Threat actors have been observed performing typosquatting of popular container images on container registries.

 - Use strong and unique passwords for GitHub, including carefully scoped tokens.
 Attackers may compromise existing accounts and create or access your Codespaces.